-Paying off student loans early isn’t always the best idea — after all, student loans typically have relatively low interest rates, and it’s usually best to focus on paying back your highest-interest debts first.
-It’s also not a good idea to sacrifice retirement or emergency savings for the sake of getting out of student loan debt.
-However, if you already have a solid financial plan in place, it may be worth strategizing ways to pay down your student loans more quickly in order to put them behind you.
+Paying off student loans early can feel empowering, but before you decide, make sure that it’s the right decision for your circumstances.
+After all, student loans typically have relatively low interest rates, and it’s usually best to focus on paying back your highest-interest debts first.
+We also don’t recommend sacrificing retirement or emergency savings for the sake of getting out of student loan debt.
+However, if you already have a solid financial plan in place, it may be worth making a plan to pay down your student loans more quickly in order to put them behind you.

 - Student loan repayment process: Everything you need to know

 - 8 tips for paying off student loans fast